 Twitter is arguably one of the fastest moving social media channels at the moment, with 500 million tweets being sent each day.
 It’s the easiest way to keep up with current events across the globe, no matter where you are.
-In fact, in 2019, a study by Ofcom found that half the population of the UK (49%) use social media as a method of accessing news.
+In fact, a study by Ofcom found that half the population of the UK (49%) use social media as a method of accessing news.
 This figure rises to 55% for Americans (Pew Research Center) and, with Twitter’s rapidly changing newsfeed, this is one of the best platforms to access a constant stream of news.
 So, in a landscape where everyone, particularly companies and businesses that are household names, are trying to take advantage of this platform, how do you stand out and work at increasing Twitter engagement for your business?

 Over the past year, the median engagement rate on Twitter has remained fairly stagnant.
 On average, across industries, it receives an engagement rate of around 0.045%, this is considerably lower than Facebook (0.09%) and Instagram (1.22%).

 Facebook leads the way as the most popular social channel and, combined with its easy to use ads manager, it’s not surprising that it’s many businesses go to platform.
 Instagram has been going from strength to strength since it’s acquisition by Facebook in 2012, however, it's median engagement took a big hit going into 2020; with the median engagement rate decreasing by 23% from 2019's figure (1.60%).
 Despite this, Instagram has maintained its position as the platform that rakes in the most engagement; coupled with the fact that Instagram shares its ad network with Facebook, it’s easy to see why Twitter might be chasing at their coattails.

 Whether it’s an oversaturation or an ineffective algorithm, there’s no denying that Twitter is lacking in the engagement department.
 However, it’s still a fantastic social media platform if you know how to make the most of it and appreciate how audiences use it.
 In fact, in 2010 Twitter announced that they don’t even refer to the platform as a social media channel but rather a content or information platform.